Entropy dissipation inequality for general binary collision models: Introduction

-In \cite{BBO} an analogous formulation has been provided for the homogeneous Boltzmann equation.
-The underlying microscopic dynamics, i.e. the Kac's walk, is reversible, in the sense that the detailed balance condition holds (see also \cite{BBBO} for a Kac-type walk).
-Here we analyze the non-reversible cases, i.e. when the underlying microscopic dynamics does not satisfy the detailed balance condition.
-In particular we formulate a ``two-particle factorization'' condition, which allows us to establish the variational formulation.
-This condition is related to the jump Markov process for particle pairs, in particular it is equivalent to the fact that the two-particle equilibrium measure factorizes.
+{As second and more ambitious step we aim to give a variational inequality for a Boltzmann equation when the underlying microscopic dynamics does not satisfy the detailed balance condition, in the same spirit of \cite{BBO}, i.e. by deriving the chain rule for the entropy involving the large deviation rate function of the microscopic dynamics and of the time reversed one.
+We stress that in the non-reversible case, the kinetic limit of the microscopic time-reversed dynamics is not necessarily described by a Boltzmann type equation.
+Here we prove the chain rule assuming a ``two-particle factorization'' condition on the collision kernel (see \eqref{eq:cond}).
+This condition allows us to associate to the Boltzmann equation a time-reversed dynamics which is described by a Boltzmann equation too.
+From the microscopical point of view, the two-particle factorization condition is related to the jump Markov process for particle pairs, in particular it is equivalent to the fact that the two-particle equilibrium measure factorizes.